 220 to 245 feet - the estimated length of the gash caused by the collision (minimum to maximum length).

 12 - the actual estimated size of the opening, in cubic feet.

-400 tonnes - the approximate amount of water the Titanic took on per minute after the collision.
+400 tons - the approximate amount of water the Titanic took on per minute after the collision.

-58 miles - distance of the rescuing vessel Carpathia, at the time of the distress call.
+58 miles - distance of the rescue vessel Carpathia, at the time of the distress call.

 38,000 tons - the approximate volume of water that filled the bow of the Titanic.
 This volume of water lifted the ship's stern out of the water, before it finally broke away, splitting just in front of the third funnel.

 The Titanic is not the worst maritime disaster in history.
 On 30 January 1945, in the final year of the Second World War, the German flagship MV Wilhelm Gustloff was torpedoed off the coast of Poland with the loss of more than 9,000 people, many of whom were refugees.